 The content of photography courses varies considerably.
 Some have a strong emphasis on fine art and the study of photography as an artistic endeavour, whereas others have a more commercial focus and cover managing a business, professional ethics and marketing.

 Digital imaging and other technological developments now form a significant part of many courses.
 Those that offer work placements and promote contact with industry can be particularly useful in helping you to secure future job prospects.

-A postgraduate qualification is not necessary, although entry to the more competitive specialist areas, such as fashion, advertising and photo-journalism, can be a lot more challenging, so a higher degree may be helpful.
-Search for postgraduate courses in photography.
+A postgraduate qualification is not necessary, although entry to the more competitive specialist areas, such as fashion, advertising and photojournalism, can be more challenging so a higher degree may be helpful.

-It is virtually essential that you have significant work experience when applying for work.
-You will need a professional and impressive portfolio, which could be online, a traditional 'book' or a CD.
+When applying for photography work, you'll need a professional and impressive portfolio, which could be online, a traditional 'book' or on a CD or memory stick.
 It can contain tear sheets, if available.
-Whatever format you choose, your portfolio must be:
+Whichever format you choose, your portfolio must be:

 - constantly updated.

-It is useful to join photographic societies, visit exhibitions and galleries, look at photographs in books and magazines and find out as much as possible about any specific fields of interest.
+Joining photographic societies, visiting exhibitions and galleries, looking at photographs in books and magazines and finding out as much as possible about any specific fields of interest will all be useful.

-- The police employ photographers to take 'scene of crime' and forensic photographs.
+- The police employs forensic photographers to take 'scene of crime' and forensic photographs.
 This work may incorporate videography and is not for the squeamish.
 Further details are available from individual police forces.
 The Ministry of Defence (MoD) also employs qualified photographers.